OsbornePro/NovaKey-Daemon/README.md

 3. **Limit abuse even from a compromised, but authorized, device.**
    A compromised phone (or client) should not be able to hammer the daemon indefinitely or replay old frames without detection.

+**Armed injection gate:** When enabled, a compromised device secret alone is not sufficient to trigger keystroke injection unless the daemon has been locally armed.
+This reduces silent remote injection risk, but does not protect against a compromised host or local malware.

 ### Non-Goals

 NovaKey-Daemon v3 does **not** attempt to: